T (Tourist)

 Notes

-As this is a very long stage, you can consider ending in Cartignano and returning to the car with the Sherpabus service.
-It is useful to bring the GPS track with you given the numerous crossroads that are not always marked.
+As this is a very long stage, you might consider finishing in Cartignano and returning to your car using the Sherpabus service.
+It is helpful to bring a GPS track with you, given the many junctions that are not always signposted.